TDDFT calculations for excitation spectra of III-V ternary alloys

 This paper is organized as follows.
 In Sec.
 II we briefly review the TDDFT concepts and formulas on which our calculation is based.
 In Sec.
-III we describe how to model the basic alloy structures needed in our calculation.
-Then Sec.
-IV apply the TDDFT approach to compute the optical absorption spectra for the family of ternary alloy $\rm In_xGa_{1-x}As$.
-The results are compared to and gotten good agreement with experimental data.
-Finally, a short summary and outlook is presented to conclude the paper in Sec.
+III we describe how to model the basic super-cell structures needed in our calculation for alloys.
+In Sec.
+IV, we apply the TDDFT approach to compute the optical excitation spectra for the family of ternary alloys including $\rm In_xGa_{1-x}As$ and $InAs_xP_{1-x}$.
+The results are compared to experimental data.
+Finally, a summary and future outlook are presented to conclude this paper in Sec.
 V.